shaka-project/shaka-streamer/docs/source/prerequisites.rst

 .. code:: sh

   sudo apt -y python3-flask nodejs npm
   # Upgrade to a recent npm, which is not packaged:
   sudo npm install -g npm

-Flask can also be installed via pip on any platform:
+Flask can also be installed via ``pip3`` on any platform:

 .. code:: sh

+  # To install/upgrade globally (drop the "sudo" for Windows):
+  sudo pip3 install --upgrade flask

+  # To install/upgrade per-user:
-   pip3 install --user flask
+  pip3 install --user --upgrade flask

 To install Node.js and NPM on any other platform, you can try one of these: